douavocado/humanchessplayer/README.md

 python3 main.py -h
 ```

-Once the `Status connected' message is received, you can logon to lichess and start playing!
+Once the 'Status connected' message is received, you can logon to lichess and start playing!
 For non-ultrabullet games, the **first three seconds** of your clock time is left alone.
 This gives you leeway to play your own openings.
 After that, the program kicks in.

-Note this is still a developing project, so at times the engine will still occasionally make very `computer-like' moves.
+Note this is still a developing project, so at times the engine will still occasionally make very 'computer-like' moves.